CarlosWosiak/CarlosWosiak/README.md

 ### Hi there 👋

-I'm Carlos Wosiak, a Software Engineer at KolinaLabs and I've been working in tech since 2015.
-I'm from Brazil.
+I'm Carlos Wosiak, a Software Engineer from Brazil currently working at KolinaLabs.

-## ⚡ Technologies
+## ⚡ Stack

-These are some of the technologies and tools that I work with:
+These are some of the tech and tools that I work with:

 ![Docker](https://img.shields.io/badge/-Docker-2496ED?style=flat-square&logo=docker&logoColor=white)
 ![Rails](https://img.shields.io/badge/-Rails-007396?style=flat-square&logo=ruby&color=critical)